 If you want to add some more protein to your chickens’ diet, mealworms are an excellent option.
 However, they can cost you over time.
 But why buy mealworms when you can easily grow them yourself?

-You can raise mealworms easily.
+Knowing how to raise mealworms is easier than you think.
 With something as small as a mini 3-compartment drawer from the dollar store, you can have your own mealworms to feed to your chooks.
 Of course, the amount of mealworms you need to produce determines the size of the drawers to grow them in.
 You can also use plastic bins if you already have some in your storage.

 Learn everything you need to know and be inspired to have your own mealie farm by reading this great tutorial we’ve found for you – see link below!
 It is very informative and addresses the most common problem encountered when you raise mealworms – moisture!